domrz/pizza-ordering/README.md

 # pizza-ordering
-Academic project of a Pizza Ordering Web Application
+Academic project of a Pizza Ordering Web Application using ASP.NET